When your van throws another AdBlue fault, it’s tempting to just delete the system and forget about it.

 3. The Cost of AdBlue Delete

-For off-road, agricultural, or export use, this can be a practical option to prevent further faults on older or high-mileage vans.
+A software delete usually costs between £250 and £400 depending on the vehicle.
+It removes the SCR function permanently and clears all related fault codes.
+For off-road, agricultural, or export use, this can be a practical option to prevent further faults on older or high-mileage vans that no longer need road registration.

-But once deleted, the system can’t be reversed easily — and any future MOT test could flag a missing SCR function.
+But once deleted, the system cannot be reversed easily — and any future MOT test will flag a missing SCR function.
+This affects resale value and can void insurance if the van remains road-registered.

-4. Longevity and Reliability
+5. Longevity and Reliability

+Repaired SCR systems can last several years when maintained correctly.
+Most failures occur because of contaminated fluid, corroded connectors, or old software.
 Once those are corrected, the system runs quietly and efficiently, often improving MPG by 2–4%.

+Deleted systems remove those risks but also remove a layer of emissions control.
 That might not matter on a farm van — but for commercial fleets, staying compliant is key to keeping contracts and MOT cover.

 6. MOT and Emissions Risks

 Since 2023, MOT testers are required to visually check that the SCR system is present and active.
+A missing AdBlue tank or disconnected injector can trigger an instant fail.
+Even if your dashboard looks clear, the ECU can show deleted data during the inspection.

 If your warning light appears before MOT time, a simple AdBlue fault reset can often clear the issue safely without risking compliance.